soham-samanta/soham-samanta/README.md

 # Hey there👋 Welcome to my Profile!
-I don't run behind perfection; But I always seek for an optimized solution.

 I'm [Soham Samanta](https://www.linkedin.com/in/soham-samanta-5732b41b5/)!
 A passionate entrepreneur packed with an engineering mindset.
 I am a Computer Science undergrad with strong technical and interpersonal skills.
 I have a strong work ethic and try to work to perfection.
 I like having tasks that require tactful handling.
 I am always looking for improvement and hence appreciate constructive criticism.
 I love to code at night & study(/track) market during morning .
 Keenly interested in the STOCK MARKET.